Best Hair Loss Concealers with Comparisons

 Keratin fibers are chopped up into fine fibers with an electrostatic charge that instantly bond to existing hair follicles.
 Each fiber attaches itself to thinning stands until a “thickening” appearance takes effect.
 The fibers are applied just like you would shake salt or pepper on your favorite food.
 When the fibers are shaken over the thinning areas, they collect and bind to make the hair fuller in problem areas.
 One of the biggest keys for this to work well is you need to have at least some hair for it to work at all.
 If an area of the scalp is completely bald, there is nowhere for the fibers to catch.
 However, if done correctly, hair fiber concealers can be 100% unnoticed under lighting.
 Unfortunately, these types of concealers are not water friendly and will wash out after swimming.
-Here are some tips below for using products such as Toppik:
+Here are some Toppik tips below:

 - Match the hair fiber color to the hair on the sides of your head.

 - Use additional application aids such as the Toppik spray applicator and the hairline optimizer tool.

 - Make sure Toppik hair fibers are “brushed” in so the fibers blend with existing hair.